Dissipation Pathways in a Photosynthetic Complex: Theoretical Methods

 while $J_{\text{fast}}(\omega)$ is explicitly included in the dissipation dynamics in each noise realization as our spectral density.
 The final result is calculated by averaging the results over many noise realizations.

 \textbf{Numerical Implementation.} The computation of dissipation pathways within the FMO complex requires the partitioning of each chromophore's spectral density into slow ($J_{\text{slow}}(\omega)$) and fast ($J_{\text{fast}}(\omega)$) components.
 A uniform cutoff frequency, $\omega^{*} = 20$ cm$^{-1}$, was applied across all bacteriochlorophylls (Bchls).
-This specific value was chosen to ensure that less than 5$\%$ of the total reorganization energy for each Bchl was attributed to static disorder, allowing the majority of the electron-vibrational coupling to be treated explicitly within the simulations.
+This specific value was chosen to ensure that less than 5$\%$ of the total reorganization energy for each Bchl was attributed to slow-bath component, allowing the majority of the electron-vibrational coupling to be treated explicitly within the simulations.
+Benchmark HEOM computations (Fig. S3 in the SI) show that this choice adequately captures population transfer rates and steady-state populations even for long-times $>$ 1 ps when the dynamics of some of these slow components of the bath can potentially play a role.

-To account for the static disorder, we performed an ensemble average of over 10,000 independent noise realizations.
-Importantly, while each realization featured distinct site energies ($E$) drawn from a distribution representing static disorder, \eq{eq:static} , the underlying set of fast spectral density components ($J_{\text{fast}}(\omega)$) remained the same across all realizations.
+To account for the non-Markovian effects, we performed an ensemble average of over 10,000 independent noise realizations.
+Importantly, while each realization featured distinct site energies ($E$) drawn from a distribution representing slow-bath component, \eq{eq:static} , the underlying set of fast spectral density components ($J_{\text{fast}}(\omega)$) remained the same across all realizations.
 This significantly reduces the computational burden, as several crucial quantities, including the line-broadening functions ($g(t)$), total reorganization energies ($\Lambda$), and the discretized reorganization energies ($\lambda^{j}$ for each $j$-th vibrational mode), needed to be computed only once.
 Furthermore, to enhance computational efficiency, the calculation of the dissipative potential Eq. \ref{eq:Diss-I} was vectorized with respect to both the frequency ($\omega$) and time ($t$) grids using the NumPy library in Python.
 This vectorization allows for the simultaneous evaluation of these quantities for all frequency modes and time points, thereby significantly reducing the overall computation time.

 The fast spectral density components, $J_{\text{fast}}(\omega)$, were discretized using 4000 effective harmonic oscillator modes equally spaced in frequency.
 The time integrals required for calculating the population transfer rate constants (Eq. \ref{eq:rate}) and the dissipation rates (Eq. \ref{eq:Diss-J}) were evaluated numerically using the trapezoidal rule.
 This method was applied over a finely spaced time grid, with a step size of $\Delta t = 0.5 \, \text{fs}$ and extending to a maximum integration time of $T_{\text{max}} = 30 \, \text{ps}$.
 The trapezoidal rule provides a good balance between accuracy and computational cost for these types of integrals.
 The propagation of the rate equations governing the electronic populations (Eq. \ref{eq:population}) and the dissipation dynamics (Eq. \ref{eq:D-Rate}) was performed using the fourth-order Runge-Kutta (RK4) method.
 A consistent time step of $0.5 \, \text{fs}$ was employed for the RK4 integration, ensuring numerical stability and accuracy throughout the simulation.
 The accuracy of this approach in generating semi-quantitative results for the FMO complex is assessed against the numerically exact HEOM using illustrative models (see Secs.
 SII-SIII of the Supplementary Information).
 The codes used to obtain the results of this paper are available on GitHub.\cite{GustinGitHub}